-Write to OPM at: Office of Personnel Management, Office of Insurance Programs, Health Benefits Contracts Division II, 1900 E Street, NW, Washington, DC 20415-3620.
+Write to OPM at: United States Office of Personnel Management, Insurance Services Programs, Health Insurance Group II, 1900 E Street, NW, Washington, DC 20415-3620.

 The disputed claims process (continued)

 Send OPM the following information:

 - A statement about why you believe our decision was wrong, based on specific benefit provisions in this brochure; - Copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms; - Copies of all letters you sent to us about the claim; - Copies of all letters we sent to you about the claim; and - Your daytime phone number and the best time to call.